auchenberg/grunt-dependencygraph/README.md

 grunt-dependencygraph
 ===========

-Visualize your CommonJS or AMD module dependencies.
+Visualize your CommonJS or AMD module dependencies in a force directed graph using D3.js.

 Installation
 -------------